syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    ![Highlight weekends and special dates ](images/overview/highlight-dates.png)

-* **Right to left (RTL)** - Right-to-left direction support for users working in RTL languages like Hebrew and Arabic.
+* **Right to left (RTL)** - Use the Right-to-left property to change the text direction in the Calendar.
+Supports users for working in RTL languages like Hebrew and Arabic.

    ![Right to left Date Range Picker](images/overview/right-to-left.png)